Funpy97/macinfo/README.md

 # Usage

-First of all you need to install the package, you can use pip to install macinfo.
+First of all you need to install the package, you can use pip to install macinfo

 ```
 pip install macinfo
 ```

-Import the package.
+Import the package

 (**Note**: you need to import the class "Company" or it will not work, you can simply use **"import *"**)